The Snuts talk new single ‘Gloria’ and rekindling their roots in the indie scene

 While remaining tight-lipped when it comes to revealing any specific details for the new album — only teasing us with the promise that it will mark a new creative chapter for the band — given Cochrane’s refreshingly honest outlook on the current music industry, it seems fans can expect a more unfiltered and experimental approach from The Snuts going forward.

-“I think, inside that system [of being signed to a major label], there was a lot of pressure to be anything but yourself,” he admitted, later adding that the name was inspired after a label head told him.
+“I think, inside that system [of being signed to a major label], there was a lot of pressure to be anything but yourself,” he admitted, later adding that the name of their own label was inspired after a label head told him.
 “There’s nothing worse than a happy artist”.

 “The more that you’re being asked to push and push and push into that space where promoting your music exists now, [the more] you start to really feel that your mental health can be affected by that.
 It’s something I see all across the board.”